Shipboard Employment: Frequently Asked Questions

 Which ship do I work for?

-Crew members are assigned to a position, not necessarily a ship.
+For the rest of our fleet of vessels, all crew members are assigned to a position, not necessarily a ship.
 Although our preference is to bring back returning assignments on the same vessel, there's a chance that you'll be moved to where the role is needed.

 What if I have commitments during my assignment?